gboeing/osmnx/README.md

   * Download street networks anywhere in the world with a single line of code
   * Download other infrastructure network types, place polygons, or building footprints as well
   * Download by city name, polygon, bounding box, or point/address + network distance
-  * Get drivable, walkable, bikable, or all street networks
+  * Get drivable, walkable, bikeable, or all street networks
   * Visualize the street network as a static image or leaflet web map
   * Simplify and correct the network's topology to clean and consolidate intersections
   * Save networks to disk as shapefiles or GraphML